-What would you think if I asked you if you had a rose-colored glasses attitude?
-Well, darlings, if you don’t know what it is just think of making lemonade out of lemons.
+What would you think if I asked you whether you had a rose-colored-glasses attitude?
+Well, darlings, if you don’t know what it is, think of making lemonade out of lemons.
 Do you walk on the sunny side of the street?
-Here’s why you should.
+Can you find a sliver of light even when life feels heavy?
+Can you notice a blessing tucked inside an ordinary summer day?

 Why It’s Important to Wear Rose-Colored Glasses

-Every day I have a daily burst.
-Most of you would say ‘a lifting of spirits’.
-Writing the words ‘a daily burst’ rather than ‘lifting my spirits’ sounds so much more energetic!
-Every day, if you can, it is important to find your reason for wearing your rose-colored glasses.
-This thought will cause you to have a positive and upbeat attitude.
+Every day, I have a daily burst.
+Most of you would say “a lifting of spirits.”
+Writing the words “a daily burst” rather than “lifting my spirits” sounds so much more energetic!
+Every day, if you can, find a reason to wear your rose-colored glasses.
+This thought will help you maintain a positive, upbeat attitude.

 A Rose-Colored Glasses Attitude

 Little things happen that make you burst out in a smile.
-Even on the days that are work-in-progress, little things happen that turn your havoc into joy.
+Even on days that are a work in progress, little things happen that turn your havoc into joy.
 That is why I say, “Thank goodness for a rose-colored glasses attitude.”

 My pooch, America, helps me to see life with rose-colored glasses.